 The team helped identify a pain I was having that was making diving impossible.
 I had hit a point where I was no longer able to dive and had to cancel classes and refund dive students.

 After procedures that included cleaning and clearing sinus cavities, fixing a deviated septum, and repairing eustachian tubes, I have returned to diving.
 Highly recommend for anyone who wants to continue diving!” – Rob

 “Currently still going here for my left ear situation it is however feeling better then it has in months and had a eustachian tube dilation done.
 If you need pros here in Boise this place is the way to go.” – Mr. Collins

 “I was thrilled to be referred to Dr. Beasley again recently after he did such a wonderful job repairing my deviated septum over 10 years ago.
 This time around he did a fantastic job for a sinus and Eustachian tube balloon procedure to help with sinus and ear pressure while flying.
 He is a very personable doctor with great “bedside manner” and really wants to help solve his patients’ problems.
 I wouldn’t hesitate to return to him again!” – Owen

 Yes.
 Idaho has excellent coverage for this minimally invasive procedure.
 Your doctor will get prior-authorization from your insurance carrier to verify your benefits.
 In many cases, patients can have this procedure done for as low as an office visit copay.

-In the studies conducted using the Entellus balloon, the average pain score was 2.7.
-You will experience facial pressure and typically hear cracking sounds similar to and egg shell, which is normal.
-Should you experience pain at any time during the procedure, your doctor can adjust your anesthesia medication to maximize your comfort for a positive experience.
+In the studies conducted using the Entellus balloon, the average pain score for Eustachian tube dilation was 2.7.
+You will experience facial pressure and typically hear cracking sounds similar to an eggshell, which is normal.
+Should you experience pain during the procedure, your doctor can adjust your anesthesia medication to maximize your comfort for a positive experience.